Deer

 Siberian Iris

-Siberian iris has the iconic iris petals that grow in multiple directions.
+The Siberian iris has iconic petals that grow in multiple directions.
 It is a bold plant ideal for anyone who wants to liven up their garden.

 Zones: 3 to 9